Enryuuuuuu/embedded-journey/Week01_C_Fundamentals/day04_Struct_Pointer_and_ArchitectureCallback/README.md

 Struct

-struct is a data type that allow you to make a group that consist of various type and size of data. for example
+struct is a data type that allows you to create a group that consisting of various type and size of data. for example

 struct weather_packet2 {
 uint8_t packet_id; // 1 byte